 Under the Fair Labor Standards Act (FLSA), many workers in Ohio are entitled to receive overtime pay if they work more than 40 hours in a given week.
 Overtime pay is calculated at time and a half (1.5 times) an employee’s normal rate of pay.
-In this article, our Columbus overtime lawyer provides a more detailed explanation of exactly how overtime pay is generally calculated in Ohio.
+In this article, our Columbus overtime lawyers provide a more detailed explanation of exactly how overtime pay is generally calculated in Ohio.

 The best way to understand how overtime pay is often calculated in Ohio is through an example.
 Imagine that you are a construction worker who is eligible for overtime pay under the federal Fair Labor Standards Act (FLSA).
 You make $25.00 per hour.
 In most weeks, you are scheduled for 40 hours of work.
 This means that you pre-tax compensation would generally be $1,000 per week.

 However, this coming week, your company has a major project that must be completed in Franklin County.
 As such, your supervisor is scheduling you for additional time.
 You are set to work 55 hours.
 Since you are eligible for overtime under the FLSA, your employer must pay you time and a half for those extra 15 hours.
 To start, this means that you will still receive your standard pay for the first 40 hours ― that being $25 per hour for 40 hours, or $1000 in weekly wages.
 In addition to that, you are also entitled to receive 15 hours of overtime pay — which must be compensated at a rate of $37.50 (time and a half).
 This would make your total pay for the week $1,562.50.

 The bottom line: When you earn overtime pay in Ohio, every hour worked beyond 40 should be compensated at 1.5 times your normal rate of pay.
 Your hourly wage for your first 40 hours worked will be unchanged.
 You will earn overtime wages for any hours worked beyond that.